PaddlePaddle/docs/docs/design/concurrent/go_op.md

 ## Introduction

 The **go_op** allows user's of PaddlePaddle to run program blocks on a detached thread.
-It works in conjuction with CSP operators (channel_send, channel_receive, channel_open, channel_close, and select) to allow users to concurrently process data and communicate easily between different threads.
+It works in conjunction with CSP operators (channel_send, channel_receive, channel_open, channel_close, and select) to allow users to concurrently process data and communicate easily between different threads.